-Trifocal Spectacles or Progressive Spectacles – Trifocal spectacles the lens has three portions.
-Upper part corrects long distance vision; the middle part corrects median distance vision, and the lower part corrects near vision.
+Trifocal Spectacles or Progressive Spectacles – Trifocal spectacles, the lens has three portions.
+The upper part corrects long-distance vision, the middle part corrects median distance vision, and the lower part corrects near vision.

-Monovision Spectacles - Monovision spectacles helps to correct long distance vision or short distance vision but not both.
+Monovision Spectacles - Monovision spectacles help to correct long-distance vision or short-distance vision but not both.

 The human eye can be affected by disorders such as Short sight, Long sight, Astigmatism, Myopia, and Hypermetropia.
 These eye disorders can be corrected by wearing spectacles or through corrective surgery.